NCleverly/CommonCore/README.md

 ### CommonCore.Native

 - This project provides additional implementation to use native iOS & Android projects with MVVM patterns on a project that uses the CommonCore template.
 (Example found on CommonCore.NativeExample project under samples)

+### CommonCore.OAuth

+- This project provides additional implementation to use Google, Facebook & Office 365 OAuth login credentials on a project that uses the CommonCore template.
+(Example found on reference guide project)

+### CommonCore.LiteDb

+- This project provides additional implementation to use LiteDb as the embedded database  on a project that uses the CommonCore template.
+(Example found on litedbDemo project under samples/database_samples)

+### CommonCore.RealmDb

+- This project provides additional implementation to use RealmDb as the embedded database  on a project that uses the CommonCore template.
+(Example found on realmDemo project under samples/database_samples)